BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/16_1_Accessing_Bitcoind_with_C.md

 ```
 bitcoinrpc_global_init();
 ```
 Then connect to your `bitcoind` with `bitcoinrpc_cl_init_params`.
 The four arguments for `bitcoinrpc_cl_init_params` are username, password, IP address, and port.
 You should already know all of this information from your work with [Curl](04_4__Interlude_Using_Curl.md).
-As you'll recall, the IP address 127.0.0.1 and port 18332 should be correct for the standard testnet setup described in this documents, while you can extract the user and password from `~/.bitcoin/bitcoin.conf`.
+As you'll recall, the IP address 127.0.0.1 and port 18332 should be correct for the standard testnet setup described in these documents, while you can extract the user and password from `~/.bitcoin/bitcoin.conf`.
 ```
 $ cat bitcoin.conf
 server=1